Brian M. Crosby: Marijuana

 In 2019, Crosby said that he would support a ballot referendum on legalizing marijuana.

 Policing

 During the 2021 legislative session, Crosby introduced legislation that would require the Maryland Department of State Police to give body-worn cameras to all on-duty officers by 2022.

 Social issues

 During the 2020 legislative session, Crosby introduced legislation that would abolish daylight saving time in Maryland.
 The bill was reintroduced in the 2021 and 2022 legislative sessions.

 During the 2022 legislative session, Crosby voted for a bill that would expand abortion access by providing $3.5 million to train nurse practitioners, physician assistants, and midwives to perform abortions in Maryland.

 Taxes

 During the 2022 legislative session, Crosby introduced legislation to exempt diapers from the state sales tax, and another bill to exempt baby bottles and infant car seats from the state's sales tax.
 Both bills passed unanimously and were signed into law on April 1, 2022.

+During the 2025 legislative session, Crosby opposed the 3% tax on IT services proposed by Governor Wes Moore in the budget deal he negotiated with legislative leaders.
+Crosby announced on the House floor in March 2025 that he was in the process of moving his small business, which is a subcontractor on defense IT contracts, from Maryland to Virginia as a result of the new tax.
+He was one of two Democrats to vote against the tax.
+Crosby later clarified that his company's move to Virginia was purely strategic and logistical, and that he opposed the IT services tax because he thought it would disproportionately burden small and minority-owned subcontractors.